Healthy Communities

 According to the Canadian Survey on Disability, in 2022, 27% of Canadians ages 15 and older — or 8 million people — had one or more disabilities that limited them in their daily activities.

 There are many types of disabilities.
-They can be permanent or temporary, exist from birth or be acquired later in life, be permanent or episodic, or be visible or invisible.
+They can be permanent or temporary, exist from birth or be acquired later in life, permanent or episodic, visible or invisible.
 Some disabilities overlap with one another, and their symptoms and presentations vary.

 Types of disabilities